 - Focus your body and mind to reach your running goals with The 365-Day Running Journal.

-A detailed journal is also really nice to have just for personal use and to be able to look back on past months and years, to remember different accounts.
+A detailed journal is also nice for personal use, looking back on past months and years, and remembering different accounts.